aboutcode-org/aboutcode/docs/source/scancode-toolkit/cli-reference/output-format.rst

 ``--html FILE``
 ---------------

-Scancode supports formatting the Output result is a simple ``html`` format, which helps quick visualization of the detected licence/copyright and other main information in the form of tables.
+Scancode supports formatting the Output result is a simple ``html`` format, to open with your favourite browser.
+This helps quick visualization of the detected licence/copyright and other main information in the form of tables.

-The following code performs a scan on the samples directory, and publishes the results in csv format.
+The following code performs a scan on the samples directory, and publishes the results in HTML format.

 ::